 Selection of Performance Metrics.
-For fiscal 2020, the Compensation Committee designed an incentive program driven by achievement of a combination of target adjusted EBTDA and customers billings results.
+For fiscal 2021, the Compensation Committee designed an incentive program driven by achievement of a combination of target revenue and earnings results.
 Messrs.
-Norregaard and Lipps were included in the plan.
+Mozden and Lipps were included in the plan.

 Payout Based on Performance Against Goals.
-For fiscal 2020 the Company's performance, as evaluated by the Compensation Committee, lead to the determination Messrs.
-Norregaard and Lipps earned \$87,750 and \$50,400, respectively.
+For fiscal 2021 the Company's performance, as evaluated by the Compensation Committee, lead to the determination Messrs.
+Mozden and Lipps earned \$150,000 and \$47,000, respectively.